codehsbooks/introcs/Basic-Data-Structures/looping-over-a-grid.md

 }
 ```

 Thus, all we would have to do is create a variable to hold our sum and fill out the body of the for-loop.
+As shown in the previous section, we can use the row and the column to pinpoint an element in the grid using